IBM-Cloud/terraform-provider-ibm/website/docs/r/iam_user_invite.html.markdown

     * `resource` - (Optional, string) Resource of the policy definition.
     * `resource_group_id` - (Optional, string) The ID of the resource group.
 You can retrieve the value from data source `ibm_resource_group`.
     * `attributes` - (Optional, map) Set resource attributes in the form of `'name=value,name=value...`.
+* `cloud_foundry_roles` - (Optional, list) A nested block describing the cloud foundry roles of inviting user.
+The nested cloud_foundry_roles block have the following structure:
+  * `organization_guid` - (Required, string) ID of the cloud foundry organization.
+  * `org_roles` - (Required, list) The orgnization roles assigned for the inviting user.
+The supported org_roles are Manager, Auditor, BillingManager.
+  * `spaces` - (Optional, list) A nested block describing the cloud foundry space roles and space details.
+The nested spaces block have the following structure:
+    * `space_guid` - (Required, string) ID of the cloud foundry space.
+    * `space_roles` - (Required, list) The space roles assigned for the inviting user.
+The supported space roles are Manager, Developer, Auditor.

 ## Import